leohner/paypi/README.md

 ## Future Improvements
 Aside from general cleanup of code, adding comments, and refactoring; I'd like to factor in rounding when accounting for amounts.
 Currently it just accepts any float.

+Adding timestamps for when transactions took place would also be absolutely essential and would be impelemented in a future release.

+Currently the payment total throws an ArithmeticError if a string is passed as the payment value, ie. "10".
+This will need to be properly handled.

+You can also currently submit negative values as a payment amount and the application will accept it.
+This is a known issue and will be fixed in a future release.

 ## Additional Notes
 I would like to note that this only the second application I have built in Elixir, the first being a console-based todo app, which can be seen on my github as well.
 And that one I only put together on the 17th of January, 2022.